Xiaohong (Sharon) Wen, Ph.D

 1998.
 Improving reading strategies through an understanding of culture and language.
 Educational Resources Information Center (ERIC) on Language and Linguistics.
 ED 427 540, FL 025 736.

 1997.
 Motivation and language learning with students of Chinese.
-Foreign Language Annuals.
+Foreign Language Annals.
 30:2, 235-252.

 1997.
 Acquisition of Chinese Aspect: An analysis of the Interlanguage of Learners of Chinese as a Foreign Language.
 I.T.L.
 Review of Applied Linguistics.
 115-116: 1-26.
-(The first article in the journal).

 1996.
 Multimedia contextual cues and listening comprehension: the interactive multimedia listening comprehension program.
 Educational Resources Information Center (ERIC) on Language and Linguistics.
 ED 406 835, FL 024 491.